Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Experimental design

-To obtain the fidelity of a logical error, we first observe that each of the logical Bell states is related to the other three logical Bell states through a specific logical error: $\chi^\prime=\overline{O}\chi$, where $\overline{O}\in\{I, \overline{X}_i, \overline{Y}_i, \overline{Z}_i\}$ and $i=1$ or $2$; i.e., a logical operator that acts on either of the two logical qubits.
 We thus proceed as follows: instead of applying $U_{\rm{enc},\chi}^\dagger$, at $t=\tau$ we deliberately unencode into a different logical Bell state $\chi^\prime$ [see \cref{fig:schematic}(a)].
 In this manner, each of the even-weight bitstrings gives us a measure of the occurrence of one of the logical errors $\mathcal{E}_{\overline{O},\tau}$, where $\overline{O}$ is determined by the unencoding we choose [see \cref{fig:schematic}(b,c)].
 Using this methodology, we can detect the occurrence of different types of logical errors and quantify the associated error probability.

 In more detail, each row in \cref{fig:schematic}(c) shows a different initially encoded logical Bell state.
 Each column corresponds to one of the unencoding circuits.
 In each unencoding scenario, the different bitstrings indicate that the state being unencoded is either the initial logical Bell state or some other logical Bell state.
 For example, consider the case where we originally encode $\ket{\Phi_+}$ and then unencode into $\ket{\Phi_-}$ at $t=\tau$.
 If the state being unencoded is indeed $\ket{\Phi_-}=\overline{Z}_i\ket{\Phi_+}$, then the $0000$ bitstring signals that a $Z$ logical error ($\overline{Z}_i$) has occurred.
 However, if no error has occurred, then due to unencoding into $\ket{\Phi_-}$, the result should be the $0110$ bitstring.
 Generalizing, it is possible to detect the different logical errors using the experiments indicated in \cref{fig:schematic}(c).